MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the Azure SQL and Microsoft SQL Microsoft Graph connector for Microsoft Search."
+description: "Set up the Azure SQL and Microsoft SQL Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot."
 ---
 # Azure SQL and Microsoft SQL Server Microsoft Graph connectors

 The Microsoft SQL Server or Azure SQL Microsoft Graph connector allows your organization to discover and index data from an on-premises SQL Server database, or a database hosted in your Azure SQL instance in the cloud.
-The connector indexes specified content in Microsoft Search.
+The connector indexes specified content in Microsoft Search and Microsoft 365 Copilot.
 To keep the index up to date with source data, it supports periodic full and incremental crawls.
 With these SQL connectors, you can also restrict access to search results for certain users.

 > [!NOTE]
 > Read the [**Setup your Microsoft Graph connector**](configure-connector.md) article to understand the general Microsoft Graph connectors setup instructions.